 Snow is in the forecast for my trip – what should I do?

-Seeing snow in the forecast isn’t a reason to cancel a trip to the Smoky Mountains.
+You never go out without checking the weather.
+Why would your vacation be any different?
+Seeing snow in the forecast for your vacation isn’t a reason to cancel a trip to the Smoky Mountains.
 While every season is beautiful here, seeing the mountains blanketed in a fluffy snow is something beautiful to behold.
 Thankfully, as noted above, the lower elevations don’t tend to see quite so much of the white stuff.
 While there may be snow accumulating in the mountains, chances are only a dusting will hit in Gatlinburg and Pigeon Forge.
 However, if your family doesn’t feel comfortable in wintery conditions, your best judgement is always the best bet.

 If snow is predicted for your trip to Gatlinburg or Pigeon Forge, there are some things you can do for an easier trip.
 We always recommend bringing bottled water, flashlights, and extra blankets on any trip.
 For a winter weather advisory trip, we’d also recommend packing a few extra items: